benklassen77/benklassen77.github.io/materials/cive265.md

 - A deformation is plastic if the stress-strain relationship upon loading/unloading is non-proportional
 - Corresponds to breaking of atomic bonds
 - Yielding of a crystal is caused by shear stresses.
+- In polycrystalline material, slip planes exist within grain boundaries.
+The direction of a slip plane changes from one grain to the next.
+Overall distortion of the material is due to distortion of the individual grains.
+  - During deformation, grain boundaries do not come apart but rather constrain each other.
+Thus, polycrystalline materials are stronger than not.
+As well, fine-grained materials are stronger

+### Strengthening Mechanisms

+**Strain hardening (cold working** = further increase in stress in plastic region

+- Since dislocations pile up, dislocations end up interfering with other dislocations.
+Hence, dislocation mobility decreases and strength increases

+**Grain size reduction** = $\sigma_y \alpha \frac{1}{sqrt{grain size}}$

+**Solid solution strengthening** = impurity atoms form a substitutional or interstitial solid solution, and obstruct dislocation movement

+On the contrary, annealing decreases strength.
+However, it does increase ductility.

 ### Mohr's Circle